wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-apps/introduction-power-platform/includes/2-what-is-power-platform.md

 ![Power Apps logo](../media/powerappslogo.png)
   :::column-end:::
   :::column span="3":::
 **Power Apps** provides a rapid low code development environment for building custom apps for business needs.
-It has services, connectors, and a scalable data service and app platform (Common Data Service) to allow simple integration and interaction with existing data.
+It has services, connectors, and a scalable data service and app platform (Microsoft Dataverse) to allow simple integration and interaction with existing data.
 Power Apps enables the creation of web and mobile applications that run on all devices.
 <br>
 People use apps for every area of their lives, and business should be no exception.
 Most out of the box solutions do not meet exact business needs or integrate well with other business programs.
 Power Apps eases users into app development with a simple interface so that every business user or pro developer can build custom apps.
 :::row-end:::